todogroup/ospodefinition.org/README.md

 ***
 ## OSPO Landscape

-Organizations that have an OSPO or hires open source especialists to manage open source operations and structure: https://landscape.todogroup.org/
+Organizations that have an OSPO or hires open source specialists to manage open source operations and structure: https://landscape.todogroup.org/

 ## OSPO Guides